United States: Economy

 The U.S. dollar is the most-used currency in international transactions and the world's foremost reserve currency.

 The U.S. has a highly developed mixed economy that has been the world's largest nominally since about 1890.
 Its 2024 gross domestic product (GDP) (Note: U.S. nominal and PPP-adjusted GDP are the same as the U.S. is the reference country for PPP calculations.) of more than $29 trillion constituted over 25% of nominal global economic output, or 15% at purchasing power parity (PPP).
 From 1983 to 2008, U.S. real compounded annual GDP growth was 3.3%, compared to a 2.3% weighted average for the rest of the G7.
 The country ranks first in the world by nominal GDP, second when adjusted for purchasing power parities (PPP), and ninth by PPP-adjusted GDP per capita.
-In February 2024, the total U.S. federal government debt was $34.4 trillion.
+In August 2026, the total U.S. federal government debt passed $40 trillion, having more than doubled in the previous decade.

 New York City is the world's principal financial center, and its metropolitan area is the world's largest metropolitan economy.

-Of the world's 500 largest companies by revenue, 138 were headquartered in the U.S. in 2025, which is the highest number of any country.
+Of the world's 500 largest companies by revenue, 138 were headquartered in the U.S. in 2025, the highest number of any country.
 The U.S. dollar is the currency most used in international transactions and the world's foremost reserve currency, backed by the country's dominant economy, its military, the petrodollar system, its large U.S. treasuries market, and its linked eurodollar.
 Several countries use it as their official currency, and in others it is the de facto currency.
 The U.S. has free trade agreements with several countries, including the USMCA.
 Although the United States has reached a post-industrial level of economic development and is often described as having a service economy, it remains a major industrial power; in 2024, the U.S. manufacturing sector was the world's second-largest by value output after China's.